-Tana Mongeau Details Suicidal Thoughts & Xanax Addiction in New Video
+Tana Mongeau Details Her Addiction to Xanax in Revealing New Video

 Tana Mongeau may have her own reality TV show, but she's revealing that what you see isn't all that real.

-She's opening up about this and more in her latest YouTube video, which she titles "Letting you in on the truth about MTV, depression + a life update."
+The 21-year-old is opening up about this and more in her latest YouTube video, which she titles "Letting you in on the truth about MTV, depression + a life update."
 The hour-long video is a lengthy discussion about her mental health and how she's really doing behind closed doors.

 To start, the reality TV star shares that filming this confessional of sorts is really "nerve-wracking" because, "after this, a lot of people will look at me differently."